 What is My Personal Injury Claim Worth?

-The Pain and Suffering Calculator
+Is There a Pain and Suffering Calculator?

 There is no such thing as an accurate pain and suffering calculator.
 Anyone who tells you that they have a crystal ball or a magic formula from which they can predict the value of your personal injury case without even knowing the facts is a scam artist trying to pull the wool over your eyes.
 Why?
 Because your injury is personal.
 Any good personal injury lawyer will tell you that you cannot use a cookie-cutter formula for a unique claim unless you want a cookie-cutter low-ball settlement.
 There is no such thing as a personal injury calculator, nor a magic formula, nor a pain and suffering calculator.